oinam/notepad/README.md

 # notepadjs

 This is a simple app that imitates Windows Notepad.
+Installable as a PWA.

 Use it here: https://itamarom.github.io/notepadjs/

 ## About

 As a native Windows user who switched to macOS a few years back, one thing I never got over was the simplicity and usefulness of the old school Notepad app.
+This app aims to recreate that very same experience.
+It uses a fairly modern [File System Access API](https://wicg.github.io/file-system-access/) to allow reading and writing of local files.

 Also worth mentioning: this is my first time using Vue, so some things might not make perfect sense.
 Criticism, issues and PRs are welcome.

 ## Roadmap